-Ben Miller, a senior director for post-secondary education at the Center for American Progress, said he estimates the numbers will continue to drop and he predicts there’s a majority of for-profit college's that won't able to change with the times.
+Ben Miller, a senior director for post-secondary education at the Center for American Progress, said he estimates the numbers will continue to drop and he predicts there’s a majority of for-profit colleges that won’t able to change with the times.

 “And that’s mostly on the lower-level training around certificates and some associates degrees,” he said.
 “That business model I think is on its way out.”

 There’s also been a ton of endless criticism.
-If you were to type for "profit education" into almost any search engine, the results you'll see is a lot of negative articles, one article calling it a $35 billion cesspool of fraud.
+If you were to type for “profit education” into almost any search engine, the results you’ll see are a lot of negative articles, one article calling it a $35 billion cesspool of fraud.
 Kevin Kinser said that makes a lot of potential students wary.

 “And I think many of them are coming to the conclusion that it might not be at least at the prices and the risks in terms of financial aid that these institutions are relying on,” he said.